 For international students, the application process to university is not too dissimilar than for UK-based students.

 We have international education agents in over 40 countries to help assist with this process.
 The International English Language Testing System, or IELTS, is devised to assess and give a clear indication of your language skills.
-6.5 is the current required score for our academic courses.
-However, the university’s International English Centre can provide additional language skills.
+See the IELTS scores (and other tests) required for our undergraduate courses.

 Before You Apply